Purdue-SoCET/gpu-design-logs/Fall-2025/Pranav-Bantval/week5.md

 6. Add an ISA pattern that matches the call to `cos` and emits `customcos`
 7. Verify using commands to compile C to IR and C to RISCV

-## procedure 2
+## questions/concerns
-- this procedure is for in-built instructions e.g. add not function calls
-- it is a work in progress.
+- haven't been able to generate an executable to verify the encoding is done correctly in hex